pramnora/vim/README.md

 > vim

 ...and, the Vim text editor enviroment will, now, open.

 At first, you will find yourself being stuck in 'command mode'...;
+-(which can be very highly confusing to people who are beginners...?!)-
-where you will not be able to enter any text.
+where you will NOT be able to enter any text.

 In order to enter text type: